paramrathour/blog/pages/_posts/2026-05-17-coding-theory.md

 #### Huffman Tree Generation

+Intuition
-Go back to the encoding table and, you will see that the codewords for $$\textrm{E}$$ (and `<space>`) have the shortest length and letters like $$\textrm{Q}$$, $$\textrm{Z}$$ are the longest, in fact more than thrice in length compared to the shortest codewords.
+: Go back to the encoding table and, you will see that the codewords for $$\textrm{E}$$ (and `<space>`) have the shortest length and letters like $$\textrm{Q}$$, $$\textrm{Z}$$ are the longest, in fact more than thrice in length compared to the shortest codewords.
 This hints to our good old frequency analysis.
+In that analysis, we simply sorted all the frequencies and assigned a Base $1$ codeword based on rankings, which were linear.
+But, now we are working in Base $2$, so we get one more dimension to work with, and the number of combinations explode (like how we got $30$ codewords with only $4$ symbols in Morse).
+This significantly reduces the maximum possible length compared to our Base $$1$$ analysis.\
+The second (more important) principle on which Huffman based his algorithm was also similar to our previous discussions.
+Just how less frequent symbols, got more $$\#$$blinks, even in Huffman Tree, less frequent symbols, get codewords of longer length, which ultimately will mean more $$\#$$blinks if used for communication.
+And so, this tree generation algorithm, always works to find least frequent symbols first to put those at more depth in tree.

 ![Huffman Code Generation](/huffman-code-generation-light.svg){: .light width="600"}
 ![Huffman Code Generation](/huffman-code-generation-dark.svg){: .dark width="600"}
 _Huffman Code Generation for a sentence with six characters ([Image](https://en.wikipedia.org/wiki/File:Huffman_coding_visualisation.svg) by [Cmglee](https://commons.wikimedia.org/wiki/User:Cmglee) licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/))_

-The tree generation process, can be done for any message that you want to send.
+Now, the tree generation process, can be done for any message that you want to send.
 There are $$3$$ simple steps
 - (initial step) sort the characters by frequency and put them in a list
 - (repetitive step) merge the least frequent characters into a smol tree (partial tree) and reinsert this tree into the sorted list with the frequency equal to sum of frequency of characters that make up this tree
 - keep doing the repetitive step until we use all the characters and are left with just one tree, the final tree

 Ideally, the generated tree depends on sentence to be shared, and so while communicating every message, its generated tree should also be shared, as it will be needed for decoding.
 But for the purposes of my example, I constructed a general tree which can be used for all messages.
 This Huffman tree generation uses each letter with their frequency according to the discussed frequency analysis table.
 You can think of this as using a giant book as the "sentence" in the above tree creation process, since the frequencies of characters in a giant book will roughly match with frequency analysis table.
 So, we don't need to share this tree, as long as we agree on the frequencies, our tree will be the same, right?
 Well, there is a little technicality.
-Let's look at #4 in the tree generation image.
+Let's look at 4 in the tree generation image.
 What if $$\textrm{A}$$ also had frequency of $$10$$, then we will have a three-way tie between the `<space>`, $$\textrm{A}$$ and $$\textrm{D}$$.
 We can pick any two of them and continue from there.
 But each such combination will lead to a different tree.
-So, if we want to generate the same trees every time, we also need to follow same _convention_ to break these ties, one possible example could be always picking up the "earliest" letter pair and giving an highest priority to `<space>` if it is present.
+So, if we want to generate the same trees every time, we also need to follow same _convention_ to break these ties, one possible example could be always picking up the "earliest" letter pair and giving the highest priority to `<space>` if it is present.
 So, as long as we agree on the frequencies and our conventions, our tree will be the same, and we don't need to send it everything.
 {: .prompt-info}

 ## Comparison of Schemes